-You can download and install new apps, but your Surface comes with more than a dozen built-in apps.
-Most of them live right on the Start screen for easy access.
-Others aren’t listed on the Start screen, but hide in the Start screen’s All apps area.
-To see all of your installed apps, slide your finger up from the bottom of the Start screen.
+You can download and install new apps, but your Surface comes with more than a dozen built-in apps which appear on the Start screen for easy access.
+Others hide in the Start screen’s All Apps area.
+To see all of your installed apps, slide your finger upward from the middle of the Start screen.
 A formerly hidden screen comes into view, showing alphabetically organized icons for all of your apps.

-Calendar: This handy app lets you enter your upcoming appointments, of course.
-But it can also automatically fetch appointments you’ve made in online calendars created through accounts with Google or Microsoft.
+Calendar: This handy app lets you enter your upcoming appointments and can also automatically fetch appointments you’ve made in online calendars.
 The app then blends appointments from several sources into one calendar.

 Camera: Your Surface’s front camera works best for vanity shots, whereas the back camera is more suited for scenic vistas.

 Desktop: A tap of the Start screen’s Desktop tile fetches the traditional Windows desktop.
-There, you find several of Windows’ usual accessories like Paint and Notepad.
-The Desktop app lets you run all of your old, traditional Windows programs.
-(Windows RT tablets include the Desktop app, but they can’t install your older Windows software.)
+There, you find several of the usual Windows accessories, such as Paint and Notepad, as well as the robust File Manager.

-Finance: In the U.S., this tile shows a 30-minute delay of the Dow, NASDAQ, and S&P. (In other markets, it shows other indexes.)
-Tap the tile to open the Finance app, filled with charts, indices, news, rates, and stocks you’ve added to your personalized Watchlist.
+Finance: In the U.S., this tile shows a 30-minute delay of the Dow, NASDAQ, and S&P. Tap the tile to open the Finance app, filled with charts, indexes, news, rates, and stocks you’ve added to your personalized Watchlist.

 Games: A tap of the Games app brings the Xbox Games app, a link to your Xbox game console.
-Here, you can see your Xbox friends and gaming achievements, as well as watch game trailers and buy new Xbox games.
-(The app also lists a few free games to play on your Surface.)
+Here, you can see your Xbox friends and gaming achievements, as well as view game trailers and buy Xbox games.

-Music: This music player plays music stored on your Surface or stashed away on SkyDrive.
-But it’s also a gateway to Xbox Live Music, which offers an array of streaming music options to owners of an Xbox game console.
+Music: This music player plays music stored on your Surface or stashed away on OneDrive.
+It’s also a gateway to Xbox Live Music, which offers an array of streaming music options to owners of an Xbox game console.

-News: Drop by here to read news pulled from a wide variety of news sources, which differ depending on your region.
+News: Drop by here to read news pulled from a wide variety of news sources, customized according to your interest or geographical location.

-Photos: The Photos app lets you show off your photos, whether they’re stored on your Surface, or on accounts from Facebook, Flickr, SkyDrive, or even other Windows computers on your network.
+Photos: The Photos app lets you show off photos stored on your Surface or OneDrive.
 It can also import photos from your digital camera.

 Reader: Many downloadable documents and manuals come stored in Adobe’s Portable Document Format (PDF), and this app opens them for easy reading.

 Sports: Sports fans drop by here to see the latest team scores and game news.
-Open the App bar and tap Favorite Teams to create a mini-newspaper devoted to your favorite team’s news and statistics.
+Open the App bar and tap Favorite Teams to create a mini-newspaper devoted to your favorite team.

 Store: To download new apps, visit the Windows Store.